contao/docs/docs/dev/getting-started/hook.md

  </div>
 ```

-The following more complex example shows how to customize the login procedure for
+The following more complex example shows how to customize the personal data update procedure
-your members.
+of your members.
 Assume you have an external service, against which the personal data
 of members need to be kept in sync, whenever a member changes his personal data.
 The _Personal data_ module of Contao provides a [updatePersonalData][3] hook which
 will be triggered when, as the name of the hook suggests, a member updates his personal